Software Engineer Detained At JFK, Given Test To Prove He's An Engineer

 Re: (Score:2)

-...or doesn't know what an abstract class is.
+We shouldn't let anyone into the country who [...] doesn't know what an abstract class is.

+You do that, America.
+In the mean time, we'll take all the C and Haskell programmers for ourselves.

 Like it or not that's what a sane immigration policy looks like.